 Submissions must be accompanied by an e-mail submitted to the Editor that:

 The manuscript should be in double-spaced, single column format.
 Headings, literature cited, table and figure formats should conform generally to Contribution 17 or later.
 Manuscripts do not require a separate title page, headers or footers, but do require an abstract.
-Tables may be created in the document or imported from a spreadsheet.
+Tables should be imported from a spreadsheet.
 Figures should be imbedded in the document as jpg or tif files.
 Color figures and web links are acceptable.

-Authors should submit to this email (email@example.com) along with their letter of transmittal a manuscript linked as a GoogleDocs or MS Word file.
+Authors should submit to this email (firstname.lastname@example.org) along with their letter of transmittal a manuscript linked as a MS Word file.
 Once submitted, the ms. is given an initial screening to determine if its topic is within the Contributions series area of interest and has potential for receiving favorable peer review.
 The Editor will work with authors who have sound data but who must improve their presentation before receiving review.
 Manuscripts meeting submission criteria are sent to reviewers with the names of authors and their institutional affiliations removed.
-Papers accepted for publication are returned to authors for formatting (template provided) that conforms in detail to Contribution 17 or later.
+Papers accepted for publication are returned to authors for formatting as a MS Publisher file that conforms in detail to Contribution 17 or later.
 Authors of accepted papers must approve a proof copy of their publication and complete and return a publishing agreement to Bird Conservation Research, Inc.

 Craig, R.J.
 1999.
 Conservation of rare and endangered white-eyes (Zosteropidae) in the tropical Pacific.
 Bird Conservation Research Contribution 1:1-8.